 To ensure cloud solutions are optimised and maintained in the future, we offered regular meetings to review the infrastructure and its support, both from a technical and a commercial point of view, with an assigned AWS certified Technical Manager and a Commercial Account Manager.

 When we set up the new environment, Global Bridge was in negotiations with around fifty companies.
 To be able to undertake that amount of work, the company would have to have the ability to scale up significantly.
-At the time of implementation, the company were expecting a growth of thousands of users.
+At the time of implementation, the company was expecting a growth in thousands of users.
 Because AWS is highly scalable, and wouldn’t require much internal resource or time to do, their systems can now effortlessly handle any fluctuations in demand.

 Adopting a service instead of relying on a server means the company benefit from high availability.
 Their IT system’s recovery time objective (RTO – the time it takes the recovery process) and recovery point objective (RPO – how many hours or minutes of data you’re willing to lose if the worst were to happen) is typically within five minutes of the current time.
 They also have a 99.95% guaranteed uptime.